-Kansas City-based Scout Investments, Inc. is a large financial advisor firm with a group of advisors who manage a collective pool of billions of dollars in investable assets.
-The majority of the firm's client base is made up of institutional investors, including retirement plans, government entities and charities.
+Kansas City-based Scout Investments is a large financial advisor firm with a group of advisors who manage a collective pool of billions of dollars in investable assets.
+The majority of the firm's client base is made up of institutional investors, including retirement plans, government entities, charities and more.
 However, it does still have a few individual clients.

 Scout's sole form of compensation is the advisory fees paid by clients, making it a fee-only firm.
 That's a bit different from a fee-based firm, which can also earn third-party forms of compensation like insurance commissions.

 Scout Investments Background

 Scout Investments opened in 2001.
 Most recently, in 2017, Scout became a wholly owned subsidiary of Carillon Tower Advisers, Inc., which is in turn a wholly owned subsidiary of Raymond James Financial, Inc. Raymond James Financial is one of the largest financial services companies in the U.S.